Complete reducibility of subgroups of reductive algebraic groups over nonperfect fields IV: An $F_4$ example: Introduction

 Note that the notion of a separable action is a slight generalisation of that of a separable subgroup~\cite[Def.~1.1]{Bate-separability-TransAMS}.
 See~\cite{Bate-separability-TransAMS} and~\cite{Herpel-smoothcentralizerl-trans} for more on separability.
-In our construction, it is crucial that our $H$ (or a part of $H$) acts nonseparably on the unipotent radical of some proper $k$-parabolic subgroup of $G$.
+In our construction, it is crucial that our $H$ (or a part of $H'$) acts nonseparably on the unipotent radical of some proper $k$-parabolic subgroup of $G$.
 It is known that if the characteristic $p$ of $k$ is very good for $G$, every subgroup of $G$ is separable~\cite[Thm.~1.2]{Bate-separability-TransAMS}.
 This suggests that we need to work with small $p$.
 Such proper nonseparable subgroups are hard to find.
 Only a handful of such examples are known~\cite[Sec.7]{Bate-separability-TransAMS},~\cite{Uchiyama-Separability-JAlgebra},~\cite{Uchiyama-Nonperfect-pre},~\cite{Uchiyama-Nonperfectopenproblem-D4} and all of them are finite subgroups.
-In our example, $H$ (or the nonseparable part of $H$) is connected (and very close to $G_2$).
+In our example, $H$ (or the nonseparable part of $H'$) is connected (and very close to $G_2$).

-Forth, our method to construct $H$ (via group theoretic argument and geometric invariant theory) is almost identical to the constructions in $D_4$, $G_2$, $E_6$, and $E_7$ examples mentioned above~\cite{Uchiyama-Separability-JAlgebra},~\cite{Uchiyama-Nonperfect-pre},~\cite{Uchiyama-Nonperfectopenproblem-D4}.
-Since the same method works for many examples (for finite and connected $H$) we believe that there should be some general phenomenon underlying these constructions (cf.~\cite[Thms.~1.2, 1.3]{Uchiyama-Nonperfectopenproblem-pre-part3}. \begin{oprob} Suppose that there exists a $k$-subgroup $H$ of $G$ that acts nonseparably on the unipotent radical of some proper $k$-parabolic subgroup.
-Also suppose that $H$ is $G$-cr over $k$ (or $G$-cr respectively).
-Then can we always modify $H$ in such a way that 1.~$H$ is $k$-defined, 2.~$H$ is $G$-cr over $k$ (or $G$-cr), and 3.~$H$ is not $G$-cr (or not $G$-cr over $k$)? \end{oprob}
+Fourth, our method to construct $H$ and $H'$ via group-theoretic arguments and geometric invariant theory is almost identical to the constructions in $D_4$, $G_2$, $E_6$, and $E_7$ examples mentioned above~\cite{Uchiyama-Separability-JAlgebra},~\cite{Uchiyama-Nonperfect-pre},~\cite{Uchiyama-Nonperfectopenproblem-D4}.
+Since the same method works for many examples (for finite and connected $H$ and $H'$) we believe that there should be some general phenomenon underlying these constructions (cf.~\cite[Thms.~1.2, 1.3]{Uchiyama-Nonperfectopenproblem-pre-part3}). \begin{oprob} Suppose that there exists a $k$-subgroup $H$ of $G$ that acts nonseparably on the unipotent radical of some proper $k$-parabolic subgroup of $G$. \begin{enumerate} \item{If $H$ is $G$-cr, can one always find some modification $H'$ of $H$ such that $H'$ remains a $k$-subgroup, $H'$ remains $G$-cr, but for which $H'$ is not $G$-cr over $k$?} \item{If $H$ is $G$-cr over $k$, can one always find some modification $H''$ of $H$ such that $H''$ remains a $k$-subgroup, $H''$ remains $G$-cr over $k$, but for which $H''$ is not $G$-cr?} \end{enumerate} \end{oprob}